open-craft/pr_watcher_notifier/README.md

 ===================

-A flask web application that handles webhook notifications for pull request changes and sends out notifications when there are changes to files matched by the configured patterns for each repository
+A flask web application that handles webhook notifications for pull request changes and sends out notifications when there are changes to files matched by the configured patterns for each repository.

 Pre-requisites